Found an injured or dead bird? Visit this page.

 Lights Out Program: At night, migrating birds can be drawn off course by bright lights in our cities.
 This program is an effort to reduce unnecessary lighting during spring and fall migration.

-BirdSafe Research: Research is helping us learn more about bird collisions locally.
-With help from volunteers, we monitor designated routes in Minneapolis and St. Paul.
+BirdSafe Research: With help from volunteers, we monitored designated routes in Minneapolis, St. Paul and Rochester.